Swingjugend: Counter-culture

 For those designated non-Aryan, it became even more dangerous to be associated with the swing crowd by November 1938, during and after Kristallnacht.
 The "Swing Youth" tended to welcome Jewish and Mischlinge ("half-breed") teenagers who wanted to join their gatherings.
 Affiliation with the jazz culture was damaging whenever other incriminating information could be factored into a formula for persecution.
 For example, many half-Jews were sought out and persecuted before others if they were known as Swing Kids.
 For the first five years of the Third Reich, Nazi propaganda had been favourable to Britain as Hitler had hoped for an Anglo-German alliance, but in 1938, when it become clear that Britain was not going to ally with Germany, the propaganda of the regime turned fiercely Anglophobic; a major Britain-bashing campaign was launched in the autumn of 1938.
 In this light, the Anglophilia of the Swing Youth could be seen as an implicit rejection of the regime.

-Jazz music was offensive to Nazi ideology, because it was often performed by blacks and a number of Jewish musicians.
+Jazz music was offensive to Nazi ideology, because it was often performed by black people and a number of Jewish musicians.
 They called it "Negro Music" (Negermusik), "degenerate music"—coined in parallel to "degenerate art" (entartete Kunst).
 Moreover, song texts defied Nazi ideology, going as far as to promote sexual permissiveness or free love.
 Despite this, not all jazz was forbidden in Germany at the time.
+German art policy was very similar to the Soviet Union at this time, with espousal of Heroic Realism, which was very similar to Socialist realism in that it saw art as an instrument of the party.